 Attending college is a big milestone that both parents and students look forward to for many months.

 Moving can be challenging, especially if it’s hot or you have to climb up several sets of stairs.
-While you might not feel prepared, there are several things you can do head of time over the summer that can help make the day go smoother and faster.
+Fortunately, there are several things you can do ahead of time over the summer that can help ensure the day goes as smoothly as possible.

 Preparing for the Big Day